diegonti/MD_Simulation/paralel/scripts/README.md

 ```
 Altough now this one is used if a GIF file of the trajectory wants to be created:
 ```
-[-t] To create a trajectory.gif file of the simulation trajectory (for large trajectories it may take some time).
+[-t] To create a trajectory.gif file of the simulation trajectory (for large trajectories it may take some time, VMD may be better).
 ```

 <br>